An easy ginger and turmeric shot recipe to boost your immune system

 Courtesy of Granny Mouse Country House & Spa, the recipe has a few ingredients that make a powerful, raw nutrient-packed health shot in minutes.

-Turmeric and ginger have been consumed for centuries and, over time, they have built quite the reputation for being super healthy.
+Turmeric and ginger have been consumed for centuries, and over time they have built quite a reputation for being super healthy.

-Ginger and turmeric are beneficial roots that are used in cooking, as a tea or in others beverages.
+Ginger and turmeric are beneficial roots that are used in cooking, as a tea or in other beverages.
 Both are rich in antioxidant properties and are available in capsule form, as dietary supplements.

+Known for its anti-inflammatory properties, ginger is loaded with anti-oxidants and can even help settle your stomach.

 Immunity shot recipe